justeat/NLog.StructuredLogging.Json/README.md

 ```

-The last parameter can be an anonymous object which will be used as a bag of named values.
-The property names and values on this tuple become field names and corresponding values.
+The last parameter can be a Dictionary of names and values, or an anonymous object.
+If an anonymous object is supplied, the property names and values on this object become field names and corresponding values as shown above.

-The last parameter can be a dictionary of keys name and values.
+Example of using a dictionary:

 ```c#
 	var logProperties = new Dictionary<string, object>